NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Knockback.md

 * * *

 The weight of your swing drives your enemy back.
-You push the foe back 5 feet, with the effects of a successful [[Actions/Shove|Shove]].
-You can follow the foe as normal for a successful Shove.
+You push the enemy back 5 feet, with the effects of a successful [[Actions/Shove|Shove]].
+You can follow the enemy as normal for a successful Shove.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*